 Network and Communications Analyst IV - Technical leader with a high degree of knowledge in network and communications administration and design.
-Problem-solving frequently requires analysis of unique issues or problems without precedent and/or structure and new approaches, methods, techniques, or innovation.
+Problem-solving frequently requires analysis of unique issues or problems without precedent and/or structure and may necessitate development of new approaches, methods, techniques, or innovation.
 Under the direction of management, creates strategies, guidelines, and procedures to ensure optimal levels of performance, security, and availability for network infrastructure.